google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 subject to some kind of inclusion criteria.
 In this document, we only describe its use for public TLS server certificates (i.e., where the inclusion criteria is a valid certificate issued by a public certification authority (CA)).
+A typical definition of "public" can be found in [CABBR].

 Each log contains certificate chains, which can be submitted by anyone.
 It is expected that public CAs will contribute all their newly issued certificates to